jacobsparts/lmtp-sink/README.md

   - Returns `250` success responses to the LMTP client *only* after directory synchronization completes.
 - **Free-Space Protection**: Performs a pre-`DATA` filesystem space check (`statvfs`) and rejects `DATA` with `452 4.3.1 Insufficient system storage` if available disk space is below the configured threshold (default 100 MiB).
 - **Dot-Stuffing Handling**: Reconstructs original message data by removing LMTP dot-stuffing (`..` -> `.`) while preserving received line endings.
-- **Zero External Dependencies**: Can be compiled as a static i686/x86_64 binary using `musl`, running efficiently on unprivileged system accounts with low memory footprint (< 1 MB).
+- **No Runtime Shared-Library Dependencies**: Can be compiled as a static i686/x86_64 binary using `musl` and run as an unprivileged system account.

 ## Spool Record Format